DmitryStarkin/android_async_lib/README.md

 mainThread () - task is performed in the main thread

-You can use your own implementation of the Executor or get it using Java factory Executors See [Executors](https://developer.android.com/reference/java/util/concurrent/Executors?hl=ru)
+You can use your own implementation of the Executor (see [ThreadDoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) for example)
+or get it using Java factory Executors See [Executors](https://developer.android.com/reference/java/util/concurrent/Executors)

 For convenience the library includes extension functions for the Executor interface